Nextiva / Blog / VoIP

 There has to be a better way.

-PBXs allow a business to run an internal phone system and use fewer phone lines from the phone company.
+PBXs allow a business to run an internal VoIP phone service and use fewer phone lines from the phone company.

 Top PBX systems can manage voicemail, auto attendants, and recorded messages.
 This also includes phone extensions for everyone in the company.